English teaching is a huge industry in France, with thousands of foreign nationals plying their trade in language schools across the country.

 This has its obvious advantages but can be painfully boring at the same time.

-8. The travel factor
+8. Account for travel

 A love of travel is why most English teachers end up doing what they do, but travel can also cause many to give it up.

 Paris and the surrounding Île-de-France region is a huge area, and academies will soon have you travelling to teach at companies far and wide, and your time spent on a [regional] RER train will normally not be paid.

 “Make sure you find out during the interview how much travel will be required and how it is remunerated.
 If you teach for three hours but have to travel for five, your day works out much longer, and your hourly rate takes a big blow,” says Garside.

 9. Get your CV out there

 Sending a CV is still the best way of getting a job at a language school.
 The best time to send them off is June and July, before the new term starts.
 This is when a lot of teachers move on and schools are desperately hunting for new recruits.